5jt/dyalog-cookbook/manuscript/13_ScheduledTasks.md

 * Take a backup once a week
 * Check the availability of your website once every hour
-* Send a test email to all your email addresses once a day
+* Send a test email to all your email addresses once a week

 Scheduled Tasks cannot interact with the user: when you try to put up a GUI and ask a question then nothing will appear on the screen: you just can't do this.